ooicloud/branding/README.md

-# OOI Cloud Branding
+# OOICloud Branding

-Logos, fonts, and other artwork for the OOICloud project.
-The OOICloud project artwork was designed by [Michelle Weirathmueller](https://michw.com).
+This repository contains branding resources and guidelines to use when creating software and services within the OOICloud project.
+OOICloud project artwork was designed and created by [Michelle Weirathmueller](https://michw.com).